Home / Blog / Your Complete Guide To Fast People Search Removal

 Users can follow these steps to submit opt-requests on FastPeopleSearch.

-Go to the FastPeopleSearch home page here, then scroll all the way to the bottom.
+Go to the FastPeopleSearch home page, then scroll all the way to the bottom.
 In the footer, click the Do Not Sell or Share My Personal Information link.

-On the FastPeopleSearch “Do Not Sell” page, scroll down to section 2, How To Opt Out.
+On the FastPeopleSearch “Do Not Sell” page, scroll down to section two, How To Opt Out.
 Click the Opt-Out Form link.

 Fill out all the necessary information on the removal request page, including: